tinuwalther/Covid19CH/README.md

 - How can I send the daily data to a messenger?
 - Which free messenger can I use?
 - Who offers a free way to process data online with Python?
-- How can I schedule a Python script online, create a history and generate charts from this history and present it?
+- How can I schedule a Python-script online, create a history and generate charts from this history and present it?

 ## My learnings